 Why reading and sign language matter for 1-year-olds

-Reading and sign language aren’t just about learning—they’re about connection.
+Reading and sign language for toddlers aren’t just about learning—they’re about connection.
 Both help babies express themselves, enhance cognitive and language development, and reduce frustration.
 Incorporate reading and signing into your daily routine:

 • Use books with interactive features like flaps or textures.